Dates & Prices

 Day 7

-GudauriIn the morning, wander through the raucous local farmers market in Telavi, where butchers carve up fresh meat and vendors offload piles of spices, then visit Alaverdi Cathedral.
-Continue to Tsinandalia, a historic estate and winery once owned by noted Georgian poet Alexander Chavchavadze.
+GudauriIn the morning, wander through the vibrant local farmers market in Telavi, where butchers carve up fresh meat and vendors offload piles of spices, then visit Tsinandalia, a historic estate and winery once owned by noted Georgian poet Alexander Chavchavadze.
 In 1814, aristocrat Chavchavadze was the first to bottle wine produced using the qvevri method.
 Tour the complex, which consists of a memorial house, European-style landscaped garden, a traditional winery, wine cellar, hotel and cafe.
-Continue into the mountains to Gudauri via the evergreen Gombori Pass.
-Eat an included dinner and spend the night in lofty Gudauri.
+Continue to UNESCO listed Alaverdi Cathedral that dates back to 6th century.
+Afterwards, drive into the mountains up the renowned Georgian Military Highway.
+Enjoy a dinner together and spend the night in lofty Gudauri.

 Meals: Breakfast Dinner -